Defining phishing sounds simple, until you try to do it.

 APWG's definition is a mouthful, perhaps even a few mouthfuls, but does highlight a few key elements that we took into account.
 However, specifically highlighting that this impacts only consumers or uses a specific digital medium (email) narrows the scope of the definition too greatly.
 On the flipside, the also acknowledge the important role social engineering plays as well as some of the technical components, too.

 Phishing is a criminal mechanism employing both social engineering and technical subterfuge to steal consumers' personal identity data and financial account credentials.
 Social engineering schemes use spoofed e-mails purporting to be from legitimate businesses and agencies, designed to lead consumers to counterfeit websites that trick recipients into divulging financial data such as usernames and passwords.
-Technical subterfuge schemes plant crimeware onto PCs to steal credentials directly, often using systems to intercept consumers online account user names and passwords - and to corrupt local navigational infrastructures to misdirect consumers to counterfeit websites (or authentic websites through phisher controlled proxies used to monitor and intercept consumers' keystrokes).
+Technical subterfuge schemes plant crimeware onto PCs to steal credentials directly, often using systems to intercept consumers online account usernames and passwords - and to corrupt local navigational infrastructures to misdirect consumers to counterfeit websites (or authentic websites through phisher-controlled proxies used to monitor and intercept consumers' keystrokes).

 Merriam-Webster's Definition of Phishing

 Merriam-Webster is closer to achieving a more robust definition of who is likely to be impacted, but even the term internet user is off.
 That is because phishing doesn't just happen on the internet anymore.
 Vishing is phishing conducted through voice chat or the phone, and SMiShing is phishing conducted through text or SMS messages.
-They also miss out on the use of social engineering, and narrowly focus on email rather than all digital mediums.
+They also miss out on the use of social engineering and narrowly focus on email rather than all digital mediums.

-A scam by which an Internet user is duped (as by a deceptive e-mail message) into revealing personal or confidential information which the scammer can use illicitly
+A scam by which an Internet user is duped (as by a deceptive email message) into revealing personal or confidential information which the scammer can use illicitly

 Phishing Examples

-Below is a growing list of modern phishing attack types:
+Following is a growing list of modern phishing attack types:

 - Fake or Spoofed Sites